 The 185D and 225D are best for bigger riders or beginners.
 Overall, they offer great volume and it comes with a collapsible daggerboard to ensure more directional stability.

 Safety is high as it comes with a firm deck and padded foot straps.
-Although it has a decent aesthetics, it sold in only one color design.
+Although it has a decent aesthetics, it is sold in only one color design.

 Pros